Timberwolves vs. Warriors Player Props Betting Odds

 |3PM

-- Curry has averaged 3.7 assists per game this year, 0.8 less than his prop bet on Sunday (4.5).
+- Curry has averaged 3.7 assists per game this season, 0.8 less than his prop bet on Tuesday (4.5).

 Check out all the prop bet options FanDuel has to offer!